This article provides an in-depth fundamental analysis of Gujarat Automotive Gears Ltd, an Indian manufacturer of auto and tractor gear parts.

 - Hidden Risk of Investing in High P/E Stocks

-These are my views about Gujarat Automotive Gears Ltd. However, you should do your own analysis before taking any investment related decision about the company.
+These are my views about Gujarat Automotive Gears Ltd. However, you should do your own analysis before making any investment-related decision about the company.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“